Recently I have stopped running online prayers due to a greater pastoral demand; it’s a consequence of the gradual reopening and return to normality.

 God saw all that he had made and indeed it was very good.

 God’s creation is a great gift to all humanity, and humanity itself is an integral part of that creation.
 We are blessed by having the earth for our common home.
 It is a place of great beauty, teeming with life of all kinds, a world full of wonderful resources which enable us not only to live but to enhance our way of life.
 In nature, God’s glory is revealed for all to see.
 St Francis of Assisi was prominent among the saints in giving praise to God for the wonder of creation.
 Read more “Pastoral Letter on the Sixth Anniversary of Laudato Si’”

-From 15th July we will be able to celebrate Mass with a congregation present in the church.
+From 26th March we are able to celebrate Mass with a congregation present in the church.
 It’s a welcome development, but for the time being there will be some restrictions in place in order to minimise the risk of infection by Covid-19.
 Those restrictions will affect us in the following ways:

 The present global pandemic is having a profound effect on everyone.
 It presents an enormous challenge to us all.
 That challenge is survival, survival in all sorts of ways: physically, emotionally, spiritually and financially.
 Read more “Financial Information for Parishioners”

 Due to the current pandemic more and more of us are shopping online.
 Did you know that you could also help St Joseph’s at the same time?
 Next time you shop online use Easyfundraising and help raise some money for St Joseph’s at no extra cost to you – it’s 100% free.
 All you have to do is start your online shopping first at Easyfundraising and then shop as normal.
 Read more “Easyfundraising”